rouxl/ImprovedZeppelinDocs/WindowsSetup.md

 **Step 6**

 > Now its time to change 2 very important files.
 Firstly, go into the backend folder and find the file named **package.json** .
 Inside of here, you want to find the end oif **lines 10 and 13**. at the end of these lines it should say **index.js** .
 You want to change this to say **index.js init**.
 Secondly, You are wanting to go to the file Backend/src/data/db.ts .
-Inside of this file you want to remove everything so the is no code in there at all. then you want to replace it with the code pasted here -> (github link).
+Inside of this file you want to remove everything so the is no code in there at all. then you want to replace it with the code pasted here -> (https://github.com/Dragory/ZeppelinBot/blob/6a3007562ebd802d01410bf68eda875d6d3a5837/backend/src/data/db.ts).
 Once these two changes have been made, the bot is ready to run.

 **Step 7**